HanYu-me/EasyOmics_tutorial/_docs/2Analysis/0Example_data.md

 #### Genome Annotation Data

 - Standard GFF3 format file, which contains the gene annotation information of the genome.
-This file is suitable for gene-probe based Omic data analysis (eg. transcriptome).
+This file is suitable for gene-feature based Omic data analysis (eg. transcriptome).
   - The file should contain at least 9 columns: seqid, source, type, start, end, score, strand, phase, and attributes.
   - The attributes column should contain the gene ID, gene name, gene biotype, and gene description.